 This story also gives the Daleks a devious, manipulative human character to play off of too, which again had always made the monsters more interesting in the 60s (and would do so again for many decades to come.)
 Previous examples included Mavic Chen, Lesterson and Maxtible.
 The Controller from this story however might actually be the most interesting example of this type of character outside of Davros himself.

 Aubrey Woods plays the scene brilliantly, with the little sadistic smile on his face as the man pleads with him not to hurt his loved ones.
-You can see how the Controller, who is constantly nothing more than a slave to the Daleks, is absolutely relishing in his chance to treat others like dirt.

 Still despite this its obvious that deep down the Controller does mean what he says when he tells the Doctor that he is doing all he can to help the people suffering in the Daleks camps.